RobustoFramework/Robusto/docs/About.md

 ## Cheaper to protect

 If either connection fails, the other can keep up the information flow.
 If the wireless communication is interfered with, not only can the wired pick up the slack, the wireless may use the wired connection to negotiate new frequencies or simply report that it is being interfered with. [^2]
-It may also combine different wireless technologies, LoRa and ESP-NOW are currently implemented.
+It may also combine different wireless technologies, LoRa, BLE and ESP-NOW are currently implemented.

 # Reasoning